All Episodes

 Crocker, Missouri.

-Okay, to the box.
+Okay, it's in the box.

 She wanted to know why I lit up my house like a Christmas tree the night everybody else turned off their lights.

-And I wish she would have held on.
+And I wish she would have held on because this, that's such a teachable moment question.

-It was to symbolize something about uh global warming and how we can all work together to make change.
+It was to symbolize something about global warming and how we can all work together to make change.

-Inside outside, put up your Christmas tree for the night.
+Put up your Christmas tree for the night.

 And I would have a simple question for you, Roberta, if you're still there.